0age/AttributeRegistry/EIP-###.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-EIP-### provides a basic interface for querying a registry for attribute metadata assigned to Ethereum addresses.
+EIP-### provides a basic interface for querying a registry for attribute metadata assigned to Ethereum accounts.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->